shayantabrizi/PERSON/readme.txt

 Some codes related to the Social-Textual algorithm are based on the codes provided by Ali Khodaei to us.

 The codes are dependent on retrieval-tools (https://github.com/shayantabrizi/retrieval-tools).

-Usage:
-	See tutorial.pdf for the instructions on how to use the codes.

 Change Log:
 Release 1.1: